hippo00/DBA-Education/public/markdown/BusinessProcessManager/Install,Upgrade,Migration/DisasterRecovery.md

 ## WebSphere (WAS)

-Since IBM Business Process Manager (BPM) runs on WebSphere Application Server (WAS), you may also need to consider WAS HA and DR, especially if other non-BPM application are hosted on WAS.
-Clients often must work with their WAS and infrastructure teams to ensure an overall and comlete HA and DR configuration.
+Since IBM Business Process Manager (BPM) runs on WebSphere Application Server (WAS), you may also need to consider WAS HA and DR, especially if other non-BPM applications are hosted on WAS.
+Clients often must work with their WAS and infrastructure teams to ensure an overall and complete HA and DR configuration.

 WebSphere Application Server
 https://www.ibm.com/support/knowledgecenter/SSAW57/mapfiles/product_welcome_wasnd.html

 ## Database

 Since IBM Business Process Manager supports IBM Db2, Microsoft SQL Server and Oracle databases, you also must consider the database HA and DR strategy and configuration.
-Clients often must work with their database administrators (DBAs) to ensure an overall and comlete database HA and DR configuration.
+Clients often must work with their database administrators (DBAs) to ensure an overall and complete database HA and DR configuration.

 IBM Db2